convexwf/uim-go/doc/feature/initialization.md

 - `metadata`: Optional JSON metadata

 **Note**: Friendships table is deferred to Phase 2 (not required for MVP).

+## Database Migrations

+The project uses a hybrid approach for database schema management:
+- **Development**: GORM AutoMigrate automatically runs on server startup
+- **Production**: SQL migration files in `migrations/` directory for version control

+All indexes use explicit naming to ensure consistency between GORM models and SQL migrations.
+See [Database Migrations Documentation](./database-migrations.md) for detailed information.

 ## Authentication Flow